South Maui Snorkel Map

 Ahihi Keanau Reserve

-La Perouse is where you'll get your best chance of seeing pods of spinner dolphins in Maui.
+Located on the most southern area on this South Maui snorkel map, La Perouse is where you’ll get your best chance of seeing pods of spinner dolphins on Maui.
 Snorkeling all around this area is good.
 If you go early, you may find yourself in the midst of the pod.
 The rock around here is volcanic and very sharp, so be cautious where you step.
 If you snorkel here, do it early before the wind picks up.
 Park where the road ends and snorkel closer to the car for the best spots.